Training-Conditional Coverage Bounds under Covariate Shift: Background and Related Work

 This notion has been extensively studied in machine learning (e.g., see~\citet{sugiyama2007covariate,quinonero2008dataset,sugiyama2012machine,wen2014robust,reddi2015doubly,chen2016robust} and the references therein).

-To handle the covariate shift, a weighted version of conformal prediction was first proposed in the seminal work by Tibshirani et al.~\citet{tibshirani2019conformal}.
-The key assumption is that the ratio of test to training covariate, $dQ/dP$, needs to be known; we follow the same assumption in this work.
+To handle the covariate shift, a weighted version of conformal prediction was first proposed in the seminal work by~\citet{tibshirani2019conformal}.
+The key assumption is that the likelihood ratio $dQ/dP = dQ_X/dP_X$, needs to be known; we follow the same assumption in this work.
 This reweighting scheme has been extended to various settings in conformal prediction~\citet{podkopaev2021distribution,lei2021conformal,fannjiangaconformal,guan2023localized}.
 The general domain adaption problem has also been an active area from a causal perspective (e.g., ~\citet{zhang2013domain,peters2016causal,gong2016domain,chen2021domain,du2023learning}).

 The weighted procedures require computing a weight associated with each sample,

 where $\Ic=[n]$ for full conformal and jackknife+, and $\Ic\subset [n]$ for the split conformal method which corresponds to the calibration (or hold-out) dataset.
 In particular, to generalize the full and split conformal methods to distribution shift setting, according to~\citet{tibshirani2019conformal} one needs to replace the empirical CDF used in construction of~\eqref{C_full} and~\eqref{C_splt}